 Breaking down in the middle of nowhere in the dark is a parent’s nightmare – if you can get phone signal to call for help you still don’t know how long you’ll have to wait, and with traffic coming past you in the dark it can be a scary place to be.
 Your car might not be in a safe place to stay inside it, but getting the family to sit in the dark by the roadside is unappealing as well.

 Make sure you have an emergency triangle in your car so that you can warn oncoming vehicles that you’re there – they’ll slow down to pass you which will make you feel safer and a good Samaritan might even stop to help you.
 Brightly coloured jackets will keep you warm and make you visible, and having a stash of drinks, biscuits and blankets will help you to keep the children happy while you wait for assistance.
-Carrying a can of Tyreweld in case you get a puncture could also save you a lot of stress.
+Carrying a can of Holts Tyreweld Emergency Puncture Repair Kitin case you get a puncture could also save you a lot of stress.

 On a sunny day when you don’t have any pressing matters to attend to, breaking down at the roadside might not sound all that bad.
 Break down in the middle of a thunderstorm or other bad weather, however, and it’s a different matter entirely.
 In fact, according to a recent survey by the AA, 43% of drivers admit to feeling anxious about breaking down in bad weather — placing it among a list of the biggest worries drivers have at the wheel.